Home | resource library | Family Voices Resources | Fact Sheets | Mental Health Series | 1. Mental Health – Where Do I Begin?

 Next Steps

-Your child’s primary care provider can partner with you to find the right treatment and services for your child and family.
+Your primary care provider partners with your family to find the right treatment and services.
 This may include medication, therapy, community programs, or school-based support and services.
-Other programs and services, like support groups for teens and parents, may also benefit your family.
+Other programs and services, including support groups for teens and parents, may also benefit your family.

 INFORMATION AND RESOURCES